-Leading his jazz quartet, Ryan has embarked on multiple extended tours for the U.S. Department of State in Africa, Europe and The Middle East serving as a cultural ambassador along with his group.
-Ryan has produced five critically acclaimed albums of all original compositions: Real World (Real World Music, 1997); Here and Now (Sirocco Jazz, 2001); One Sky (Motéma, 2007) which was hailed as one of the best recordings of the year by the Chicago Tribune and many other journals; and Another Look (Motéma, 2010) called “a model for modern jazz piano albums” by ICON magazine and The River (Motéma, 2013) which features Ryan’s sixty minute suite inspired by his travels in Africa.
-The River was performed at Millennium Park in Chicago to a crowd of over 8,000 and was selected for several prominent ‘Best of 2013′ music lists that appeared in publications nationally.
+Cohan’s expansive body of work ranges from solo piano pieces to arrangements for symphony orchestra and scores for independent films.
+He has produced five critically acclaimed albums of original compositions: Real World (Real World Music); Here and Now (Sirocco Jazz); One Sky (Motéma), named one of the year’s best recordings by the Chicago Tribune and a number of jazz publications; Another Look (Motéma), hailed as “a model for modern jazz piano albums” by ICON magazine; and The River (Motéma) which features Ryan’s sixty minute suite inspired by his travels in Africa.
+Described by JazzTimes as “Cohan’s most ambitious and important work to date”, The River was performed at Millennium Park in Chicago to a crowd of over 8,000 and the recording and live concert was selected for several prominent ‘Best of 2013′ music lists in national publications.